johm/redemmas/bylaws.md

     Collective in accordance with the decision making structure outlined in this document.
 1. The Collective will meet in a timely and regular fashion.
+3. Members must remember that they have a responsibility to attend meetings of the Collective on a regular basis.
 2.  **Full collective meetings take place on the first Monday of each month, starting at 6:30PM.**
 3.  **The collective will meet quarterly to discuss budgeting and the